St Mary’s CE First School and Nursery, West Moors, Dorset

 To ensure a consistent Trust-wide approach, comprehensive training was delivered to all staff, fostering a shared understanding and value for the Hamish & Milo principles.
 Regular supervision was established for ELSAs and TAs running the programmes, creating a strong support network that allowed for idea-sharing, joint problem-solving, and ongoing professional development.

-Sarah then joined our accredited training course Hamish & Milo Voyager: Level 3 Wellbeing in Education Award and with her commitment and passion, began to lead small groups and support more children through the various Hamish and Milo programmes.
+Sarah then joined our accredited training course, Hamish & Milo Voyager: Level 3 Wellbeing in Education Award, and with her commitment and passion, began to lead small groups and support more children through the various Hamish & Milo programmes.

-Seeing the impact and recognising the value of Hamish & Milo has been instrumental to enable Sarah to develop her work and support more children across the whole school.
+Seeing the impact and recognising the value of Hamish & Milo has been instrumental in enabling Sarah to develop her work and support more children across the whole school.

-Observation of a New beginnings and me group session
+Observation of a New beginnings and me (change and transitions) group session

 They then created ‘Hope and Dream’ kites, which they took outside to fly.
 Fortunately, a gentle breeze lifted the kites, adding to the children’s delight.
 Back indoors, they reflected on their group experiences, received certificates and keepsakes, and said goodbye to their sock puppet companions.
 Sarah led the session with compassion, energy, and care, facilitating a truly supportive group experience.